11 Types of Succulents That Grow Tall

 They grow in late summer into fall, at which point they will turn brown and produce seeds from them before dying back again for the winter months.

-This plant takes about four years to reach its full height but can live up to 30 years!
+This plant takes about four years to grow to its full height but can live up to 30 years!

 9. Monadenium Magnificum